Museum of Radio and Technology: Features

-The Museum is located at 1640 Florence Avenue in the Harveytown area of Huntington, West Virginia.
-It is one of the largest of its kind in the eastern United States, with over 10,000 square feet of space.

 West Virginia Broadcasting Hall of Fame

 One major section of the Museum of Radio and Technology is dedicated to the West Virginia Broadcasting Hall of Fame.
 West Virginia boasts a large number of persons who were instrumental in the initial days of broadcasting history.
 Pictures, a story book, and a wall of names provide an interesting area of the West Virginia Radio and Technology Museum for visitors.